 His background in broadcasting includes 13 years in radio.
 For nine years he hosted the locally award-winning television show The Bottom Line, and for four years he hosted the nationally syndicated NBC-Hearst TV special The Remarkable Journey.

 He is the recipient of the NAACP Image Award and the 2005 Telly Award for the television documentary Ticket to Freedom.
 He has made appearances as a guest commentator on the ABC's This Week Program and has been featured on 60 Minutes, The Today Show, Good Morning America, Meet the Press, The O'Reilly Factor, Hardball, Nightline, and countless other news and public affairs programs.

 Mfume is the recipient of ten honorary doctorate degrees and hundreds of other awards, proclamations, and citations.
 His best-selling autobiography is entitled No Free Ride.

-All American Speakers is a speakers bureau and booking agency providing information on booking Kweisi Mfume for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Kweisi Mfume speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Kweisi Mfume for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Kweisi Mfume speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Kweisi Mfume, an inspirational motivational speaker. bio for Kweisi Mfume agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Kweisi Mfume